www.rockingscots.co.uk

 B.Y. - The Northwind album

-appeared mysteriously on cd from Audio Archives-whoever they are -
+appeared mysteriously on CD from Audio Archives-whoever they are -

 unannounced to myself or any other members of the band.
-What was cool was they

 added two bonus tracks which knocked me out when I heard them for the

-first time in almost 30 years.
 I would like to re-release the actual album

-plus bonus tracks and graphics asap.
 Rscots - We've come across a copy of the

 re-release at last - see covers above.